-There is actually a reason behind why boxers.
+There is a reason behind why boxers.
 MMA (Mixed Martial Arts) fighters and athletes do it!
-And since more people are trying out combat sports, you might as well try out their fitness favourite, jump rope.
+And since more people are trying out combat sports, you might as well try out their fitness favorite jump rope.

 Jump Rope Means No More Excuses

 It might seem like a really random form of exercise at first.
-And a little bit tricky if you haven’t ever really mastered the skill, However, with a little practice and perseverance you’ll be doing double-under jumps and crisscrosses in no time!
+And it’s a little tricky if you haven’t ever really mastered the skill, However, with a little practice and perseverance, you’ll be doing double-under jumps and criss crosses in no time!